 About 80 percent of adults will experience pain in their lower back pain at some point in their lifetime, according to the National Institute Of Health.
 Whether it’s sudden, sharp, and severe or chronic and dull, living with back pain can negatively impact someone’s daily life.

 Curious to know what might be the root cause of your back pain?
 Read on to find out.

 13. Sprains and Strains

-Sudden, acute low back pain is most often caused by sprains and strains.
-This type of acute low back pain involves a disruption in how the spine, nerves, muscles and intervertebral discs work together and move.
-That means that back strains can occur when the muscles, ligaments, or tendons in the lower back tear.
+Sprains and strains often cause sudden, acute low back pain, which typically involves a disruption in how the spine, nerves, muscles, and intervertebral discs move.
+That means back strains can occur when the muscles, ligaments, or tendons in the lower back tear.

 12. Intervertebral Disc Degeneration

 Intervertebral disc degeneration is another common cause of back pain.
-It takes place when normally rubbery discs in the spine begin to lose their flexibility and integrity as people age.
+It takes place when rubbery discs in the spine begin to lose their flexibility and integrity as people age.
 This deterioration means less flexibility and less cushioning for the joints in the back.
-The result?
-A drop in height, a decrease in flexibility, and pain.
+The result is usually a drop in height, a decrease in flexibility, and pain.

 It’s not just discs that can cause pain.
 Sometimes all it takes is a pinched nerve…